 Like all phobias, it may vary dramatically in severity from person to person.
 Some people are only afraid of deep water or strong waves, while others fear swimming pools and bathtubs.
 Some are afraid of entering the water, while others cannot bear to even look at a large body of water.
 Occasionally, fear of water is so pervasive that even being splashed or sprayed with water can cause a phobic reaction.

-Although Your Personal Swim Coach is a relatively young swimming school, we have had the privilege of working with a number of people who had to deal with a sever fear of water.
+At Your Personal Swim Coach, we have had the privilege of working with a large number of people who had to deal with a sever fear of water.
 Supported by our team of certified instructors they have passed through the process of overcoming their phobia and becoming a relaxed and confident swimmer that not only enjoys water but also is looking forward to the next lesson.

 For each of these persons the main reason their fear of water developed has been a negative introduction to or negative experience in water or even worse, they’ve undergone a traumatic event.
 Some have been pushed into the water, bullied by others, others were shown little or no respect by their previous instructors, fallen of a boat, or had a tensed parent who set an unfortunate example during their childhood.
 Any of these reasons is more than enough to determine the start of aquaphobia.